resolve validation problem with missing keys

 is a bug in xerces and that we are doing it correctly.
 Matt entered a bug in

 If you look at it, you can see what we figured out as well as some sample

 documents that illustrate our points.

-#7 Updated by Matt Jones about 18 years ago
+#7 Updated by Matt Jones over 18 years ago

 Actually, the crux of the issue still remains in that xerces seems to be

 properly throwing an error if elements that particpate in a key are missing an

 id.
 The seem to be saying that all keys have the "NOT NULL" property.
 Bummer.